sghosh89/BIVAN/README.md

 3.4.4 and R studio version 1.1.463, and by Reuman on a similar computing setup.
 It has not been tested on Mac.
-We have endeavored to list all dependencies we can think of above, but we have only compiled on our own machines, so we cannot guarantee that additional dependencies will not also be needed on other machines.
+We have endeavored to list all dependencies we can think of above, but we have only compiled on our own machines, so we cannot guarantee that additional dependencies will not also be needed on other machines, even after data are included (see above).
 This repository is intended to record a workflow, and is not designed or tested for distribution and wide use on multiple platforms.
 It is not guaranteed to work on the first try without any hand-holding on arbitrary computing setups.

 ## Intermediate files:
 Knitting the makefile automatically produces a lot of 'intermediate' files.
 Files ending in .tex